-Once you reach the beach get but your towel, picnic lunch, and sit back and relax.
-Although you still have to walk back, be sure to stay awhile and if you can brave the cold, jump in the lake!
+Once you reach the beach get out your towel and picnic lunch, sit back and relax.
+Although you still have to walk back, be sure to stay awhile, and if you can brave the cold, jump in the lake!
 A very popular activity here is stand-up paddleboarding which I love because it’s a great workout and you don’t have to get in the freezing water!

 Once finished at Sunshine Bay simply walk back via the same trail.